Conflux-Chain/conflux-documentation/docs/general/run-a-node/advanced-topics/running-archive-node.md

 #### 1.2 Hardware Requirements for Archive Node

-* A computer with a recent version of Linux or macOS.

 * At least 16GB of RAM.

 * A minimum of 2TB free disk space (SSD is recommended).